rstyczynski/ansible-tricks/BACKLOG.md

 ### GHC-7.
 Roles uses argument specification at meta

 Make sure that all roles use argument specification at meta directory.
 Do not keep argument specification for rules inline.
 Use `ansible.builtin.validate_argument_spec` module with spec taken from meta directory.

+### GHC-8.
+GitHub Pages deploy workflow preparation

+Prepare and configure GitHub Pages deployment workflow for the collection documentation.
+The workflow should automatically build HTML documentation using `generate_html_docs.sh` and deploy it to GitHub Pages whenever changes are pushed to the main branch.
+Configure repository settings to enable GitHub Pages with GitHub Actions as the source.
+Update `galaxy.yml` documentation URL to point to the published GitHub Pages site.
+The workflow file is located at `.github/workflows/docs.yml` and should trigger on pushes to `master`/`main` branch when files in `github_collection/` directory change.
+Follow GitHub's official documentation for Pages deployment: <https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site>